pyjamabrah/pyjamabrah-community-contributions/arm64-el0-el1-switching/index.md

 categories:
   - "arm64"

 ---

 Syscalls and switching between different exception levels is a very intricate topic filled with minute details which are often overlooked.
 Let's dive into details.

 <!--more-->

-# EL0<->EL1 switching
+# EL0 <-> EL1 switching

 Hello There!

-Let's continue on our journey of understanding a mammoth that is the ARM64 architecuture.
+Let's continue on our journey of understanding a mammoth that is the ARM64 architecture.

-In the [Previous artcile](https://pyjamabrah.com/posts/arm64-exception-levels/), we went throught different exception levels.
+In the [Previous article](https://pyjamabrah.com/posts/arm64-exception-levels/), we went through different exception levels.
 Would encourage perusing through it once in case you'd want to jog your memories.
 In this one, we would together want to attempt to deep dive into switching between two of the exception levels - `EL0` and `EL1`.

-We'll walk through the process of a system call from EL0 to EL1 and the return journey, focusing on context switching, the vector table, synchronous exception handling, and key registers like ESR_EL1 and ELR_EL1.
-We will see from the lens of code snippets to see how implementation might look in action.
+We'll walk through the process of a system call from EL0 to EL1 and the return journey, focusing on context switching, the vector table, synchronous exception handling, and key registers like `ESR_EL1` and `ELR_EL1`.
+We will explore from the lens of code snippets to see how implementation might look in action.
 Finally, we will piece together the snippets to arrive at full switching flow.

 ## Quick Recap

 ARMv8-A organizes privilege levels into Exception Levels (EL0 to EL3).
-* EL0 is where user applications run---unprivileged, restricted access.
+* EL0 is where user applications run --- unprivileged, restricted access.
 * EL1 is typically the OS kernel, with more privileges like accessing system registers.
 * Switching between these levels happens during exceptions, like system calls, interrupts, or faults.
 * A system call (via the `svc` instruction) is a synchronous exception that moves execution from EL0 to EL1.
 The return to EL0 is handled by the `eret` instruction.